 - Requiring certain employees, and members of Boards and Commissions, to file an annual Statement of Financial Interests with the City’s Department of Records.

-The Philadelphia Board of Ethics established regulations that interpret the City Code of Ethics and posts copies of the regulations on its website.
+The Board of Ethics establishes regulations that interpret the Ethics Code.

 The Philadelphia Code: Non-Competitively Bid Contracts; Financial Assistance

 Chapter 17-1400 of the City Code applies to professional services contractors, recipients of financial assistance, or principal contractors or subcontractors for best value contracts, with limited exceptions.

 Known as the City’s “Pay to Play” Law, this law enhances the integrity and transparency of the City’s contracting processes by eliminating the real and perceived favoritism in the awards of City’s professional services contracts and financial assistance.
 Requires eligibility restrictions, attribution rule, and mandatory disclosure requirements.

 Applicable to executive branch employees and other entities (e.g., boards, commissions, task forces) established by the Mayor, executive orders are directives from the Mayor of Philadelphia.
 In some cases, such as the acceptance of gifts, executive orders may be stricter than rules applicable to non-executive branch employees.

 The Mayor’s Executive Order on Acceptance of Gifts, 10-16

 This order prohibits the acceptance of certain gifts from specific sources to City officers and employees.
 Key provisions address: